OpenEvalProject/evals/manuscripts/elife-85821/v1/manuscript.md

 ### Affiliations

-1. https://ror.org/057zh3y96 Department of Biological Sciences, Graduate School of Science, The University of Tokyo Tokyo Japan
+1. Department of Biological Sciences, Graduate School of Science, The University of Tokyo Tokyo Japan ([ROR:057zh3y96](https://ror.org/057zh3y96))

 † Corresponding author

 ## Abstract

-The endothelin ET B receptor is a promiscuous G-protein coupled receptor that is activated by vasoactive peptide endothelins.
-ET B signaling induces reactive astrocytes in the brain and vasorelaxation in vascular smooth muscle.
-Consequently, ET B agonists are expected to be drugs for neuroprotection and improved anti-tumor drug delivery.
-Here, we report the cryo-electron microscopy structure of the endothelin-1-ET B -G i complex at 2.8 Å resolution, with complex assembly stabilized by a newly established method.
-Comparisons with the inactive ET B receptor structures revealed how endothelin-1 activates the ET B receptor.
-The NPxxY motif, essential for G-protein activation, is not conserved in ET B , resulting in a unique structural change upon G-protein activation.
-Compared with other GPCR-G-protein complexes, ET B binds G i in the shallowest position, further expanding the diversity of G-protein binding modes.
-This structural information will facilitate the elucidation of G-protein activation and the rational design of ET B agonists.
+The endothelin ETB receptor is a promiscuous G-protein coupled receptor that is activated by vasoactive peptide endothelins.
+ETB signaling induces reactive astrocytes in the brain and vasorelaxation in vascular smooth muscle.
+Consequently, ETB agonists are expected to be drugs for neuroprotection and improved anti-tumor drug delivery.
+Here, we report the cryo-electron microscopy structure of the endothelin-1-ETB-Gi complex at 2.8 Å resolution, with complex assembly stabilized by a newly established method.
+Comparisons with the inactive ETB receptor structures revealed how endothelin-1 activates the ETB receptor.
+The NPxxY motif, essential for G-protein activation, is not conserved in ETB, resulting in a unique structural change upon G-protein activation.
+Compared with other GPCR-G-protein complexes, ETB binds Gi in the shallowest position, further expanding the diversity of G-protein binding modes.
+This structural information will facilitate the elucidation of G-protein activation and the rational design of ETB agonists.

 ## Introduction